Ayomide-Philip/classboard-redesigned/README.md

 - Do not commit secrets.
 Use .env and host secret management.
 - Validate and sanitize all user input on the server.
-- Use HTTPS in production and secure cookies / tokens.
 - Rate-limit reminder creation and notification endpoints to prevent abuse.

 ## Contributing